 Within a week to ten days (depending on the results of your assessment), you will be monitored by staff while you stop using alcohol.

-They can give you medicines like disulfiram and some type of benzodiazepines to cope with your withdrawal symptoms.
+They can give you medicines such as disulfiram and some type of benzodiazepines to cope with your withdrawal symptoms.

-In rehab, there are activities organised by groups such as AA or SMART Recovery.
-These organisations are called “Mutual Support Groups”.
+In rehab, there are activities organized by groups such as AA or SMART Recovery.
+These organizations are called “Mutual Support Groups”.
 The activities these groups plan are not therapy, but they can be therapeutic.

 Getting help early can prevent experiencing severe consequences of drinking or disrupting the lives of loved ones.
 Call our local number 01603 513 091